Guided by Athena: Think Strategically and Be Creative to Solve Problems

 One of the skills that distinguish effective from ineffective leaders in the new millennium is the ability to successfully resolve complex challenges brought on by rapidly changing environments that do not have easy answers.
 This requires leaders that can conduct strategy and make decisions during uncertain moments and be able to shape the future through creative problem-solving.
 Creative thinking becomes most relevant when involved in generating options, especially novel and original ideas.

 A creative leader becomes most valuable during the times when known solutions won’t work; as the boundaries of an issue and the range of possible approaches need expansion.
-While strategic thinking encompasses skills like systems thinking, reframing, second and third order thinking, critical thinking, and reflective thinking.
+While strategic thinking encompasses skills like systems thinking, reframing, second and third-order thinking, critical thinking, and reflective thinking.
 It uniquely demands the mental agility and discipline to step back cognitively and think about a current situation using the appropriate thinking processes.

-Innovate out of Problems
+Innovate Out of Problems

 In their book “The Chaos Imperative: How Chance and Disruption Increase Innovation Effectiveness and Success” Ori Brafman and Judah Pollack explain that leaders can produce climates within their organization to develop ideas that actually take hold and grow.

 Creative thinking is most relevant when involved in generating options, especially novel and original ideas.
 Accordingly, the U.S. Army Training and Doctrine Command (TRADOC) published the Army Operating Concept (AOC): Win in a Complex World.
 In this revolutionary doctrinal concept, General David Perkins proposes a potential future of the operating environment and how the Army needs to fit into such an environment.
-Thus, it is an exemplary example on the use of creative thinking to outline innovative operational capabilities for future warfare.
+Thus, it is an exemplary example of the use of creative thinking to outline innovative operational capabilities for future warfare.

 Win in a Complex World is a key document that describes how the Army will employ forces and capabilities in complex environments against increasingly capable opponents.
-The AOC describes the Army's contribution to globally integrated operations, and addresses the need for Army forces to provide capabilities for the Joint Force and to project power across all domains whether it be in land, sea, air, or space.
+The AOC describes the Army's contribution to globally integrated operations and addresses the need for Army forces to provide capabilities for the Joint Force and to project power across all domains whether it be in land, sea, air, or space.

 The AOC also guides force development through the identification of combat capabilities that the future force must possess to accomplish missions in support of policy goals and objectives.
-In short, it proposes a way to train the Soldiers of the future, what weapon systems they will need to fight in the future, and what kind of environmental they will most likely encounter in the future.
+In short, it proposes a way to train the Soldiers of the future, what weapon systems they will need to fight in the future, and what kind of environment they will most likely encounter in the future.

 Strategic concepts like the AOC serve as proof of how creative leaders can inspire innovation for any organization even one as large as the U.S. Army.
 The U.S. Army needed to respond to one basic instinct in all hyper-competitive environments: survival.
 So by solving the most difficult problems of tomorrow and by thinking strategically and being innovative, leaders will overcome problems today and tomorrow.
 That is why it is crucial for leaders to master the creative process and be able to facilitate this process in others.